-Gold Coast Airport is situated on a coastal plain less than a kilometre from the Pacific Ocean, bordered by Cobaki Broadwater to the south and west and Currumbin Hill to the north.
+Gold Coast Airport is situated on a coastal plain less than one kilometre from the Pacific Ocean, bordered by Cobaki Broadwater to the south and west and Currumbin Hill to the north.
 The site contains areas of environmental and cultural value, and the airport has a responsibility to ensure its operation and development is managed in an environmentally responsible manner.
-This is managed under the Gold Coast Airport environment strategy which forms part of the airport’s Master Plan.
+This is managed under the Gold Coast Airport Environment Strategy which forms part of the airport’s Master Plan.

 Gold Coast Airport operates under the Commonwealth Airports Act 1996 and Airports (Environmental Protection) Regulations 1997 which is administered by the Commonwealth Department of Infrastructure, Transport, Cities & Regional Development.

 Per-and poly-fluorinated alkyl substances (PFAS) is a term used to describe a wide array of fluorinated substances including perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA).